Press Releases June 09, 2021

 "The Australian horticulture industry is in a promising position, and John Deere is eager to work with growers to make the next technological leap together, as industry rises to the challenges and opportunity of feeding a growing global population."

 Deere & Company (NYSE: DE) is a world leader in providing advanced products and services and is committed to the success of customers whose work is linked to the land - those who cultivate, harvest, transform, enrich and build upon the land to meet the world's dramatically increasing need for food, fuel, shelter and infrastructure.
 Since 1837, John Deere has delivered innovative products of superior quality built on a tradition of integrity.
-For more information, visit John Deere at its worldwide website at JohnDeere.com in Australia at JohnDeere.com.au.
+For more information, visit John Deere at its worldwide website at JohnDeere.com or in Australia at JohnDeere.com.au.